OpenCilk/www.opencilk.org/src/doc/reference/glossary/cpu.md

 title: CPU
 tags: cpu
 ---
-"Central Processing Unit"; we use this term as a synonym for "{% defn "core" %}," or a single processor of a multicore chip.
+Central Processing Unit.
+We use this term as a synonym for "{% defn "core" %}," or a single processor of a multicore chip.